Visiting Chichén Itzá: 12 Highlights & Tips

 We recommend these great-value hotels and resorts in the jungle near Chichén Itzá:

-- Hotel Oka'an: an affordable holistic retreat in a remote rainforest setting featuring a multi-level swimming pool and medical spa.
+- Hotel Oka'an offers an affordable holistic retreat in a remote rainforest setting featuring a multi-level swimming pool and medical spa.

-- Hotel Dolores Alba Chichen: a good quality budget hotel offering clean rooms, a cenote pool, and a complimentary breakfast.
+- If you're looking for a good quality budget hotel, Hotel DORALBA INN Chichen features clean rooms, a cenote pool, and a complimentary breakfast.

 A nearby attraction worth visiting is Balankanché, with its many ancient caves and large collections of pottery and idols, part of an extensive labyrinth of underground caverns and waterways.
 Also of interest is the 16th-century church of San Bernardino in the town of Valladolid, 42 kilometers east of Chichén Itzá.
 The town is also famous for its cenotes, natural waterholes accessible via a gangway leading down to the water's edge some 45 meters below.
 Particularly popular is Cenote Dzitnup, a delightful spot with warm cobalt-blue water.